hacs/integration/docs/index.md

 For a integration repository to be valid these are the criterias:

-- The repository uses GitHub releases
+- The repository uses GitHub releases (Optional)
+  - If there is releases:
+    - When installing/upgrading it will scan the content in the latest release.
+  - If there is no releases:
+    - Update will not be possible (but the user will still be able to install/reinstall it).
+    - It will scan files in the branch marked as default.
 - There is only one integration (one directory under `ROOT_OF_THE_REPO/custom_components/`) pr repository (if you have more, only the first one will be managed.)
 - The integration (all the python files for it) are located under `ROOT_OF_THE_REPO/custom_components/INTEGRATION_NAME/`
 - In that integration directory, there is a [`manifest.json`](https://developers.home-assistant.io/docs/en/creating_integration_manifest.html) file.